- 01. 1. Classic Poetry: Homer, The Iliad & The Odyssey

-What the public might not know as much are Shakespeare’s sonnets and narrative poems.
+The public might not know as much about Shakespeare’s sonnets and narrative poems.

 Published in 1609, towards the end of his life, Shakespeare’s 154 sonnets were probably never meant to be published, and the order they have been printed in most likely did not reflect their actual chronology nor the author’s wishes.